-On September 10, 1938 Lefebvre homered in his first MLB at bat in his only plate appearance for the season, off Monty Stratton of the Chicago White Sox.
+On September 10, 1938 Lefebvre homered in his first major league at bat in his only plate appearance of the season, off Monty Stratton of the Chicago White Sox.
 This gave him a perfect single season slugging percentage of 4.000 and OPS of 5.000.
 But he was hammered by Chicago in a 15–2 loss.
-He was the first American League player to homer in his only at bat in a season, and it was to be his only MLB homer, though he would finish with a .276 career batting average and lead the AL in pinch-hits in 1944.
-The home run Lefty hit on his first MLB at bat was the FIRST major league pitch he ever had thrown to him.
+He was the first American League player to homer in his only at bat in a season, and it was to be his only big league homer, though he finished with a .276 career batting average and led the AL in pinch-hits in 1944.
+The home run Lefty hit in his first at-bat was on the first major league pitch he ever had thrown to him.
 And it was the only major league pitch thrown to him all year.
 One pitch all year and it was a home run in his first year.
 That is true about no other player.

 In 1944, Lefebvre, a knuckleballer, joined the Senators pitching staff, which already had four knuckleballers in Dutch Leonard, Roger Wolff, Mickey Haefner and Johnny Niggeling.
 Pity C Rick Ferrell, who had to deal with this (before somebody thought up the idea of an extra large mitt).
 While pitching for the Senators in 1944, Lefebvre also beat out Early Wynn to become the team's primary pinch hitter.